connected-autonomous-mobility/diyrobocar_docker_agent_pln/README.md

 HowTo prepare a public docker agent for racing diyrobocars on Unity simulator to avoid high latency issues.

 *This version only works with version 4.x!
 Lidar is configured but does not work.*
+Please see newest [docker repo of Altex](https://github.com/altexdim/donkeycar-race), as well!

 ## A. HowTo prepare your own model to race